 Saint Louis has become the home of the three most prestigious, invitational chess tournaments in the United States.
-The CCSCSL has hosted the U.S. Championship and the U.S. Women’s Championship for each of the past eight years (2009-2016), as well as the U.S. Junior Closed Championship for the past nine years (2010-2018) and recently added the U.S. Juniors Girls' Championship to its roster of national tournaments.
+The STLCC has hosted the U.S. Championship and the U.S. Women’s Championship for each of the past ten years (2009-2018), as well as the U.S. Junior Championship for the past nine years (2010-2018) and recently added the U.S. Juniors Girls' Championship to its roster of national tournaments.

 Awards from the United States Chess Federation (USCF):